carlosvina/Blockchain/README.md

 ## Using Command Line

-Navigate to project folder and run the following command
+Navigate to project folder (Blockchain\Blockchain) and run the following command

 * dotnet run

+# How to run tests

+## Using Command Line

+Navigate to tests folder (Blockchain\Blockchain.Tests) and run the following command

+* dotnet test

-# How to use
+# How to use the App

 While app is running visit http://localhost:5000/address/$address in the browser or use external tools such as Postman or curl.